 Get Help Now

-If you, a family member, or a friend is in need of treatment services for substance abuse, click above link for a local phone number to call for immediate assistance.
+If you, a family member, or a friend needs treatment services for substance abuse, click above link for a local phone number to call for immediate assistance.

 Information on how to obtain these services, who to contact in our office for assistance, and related Secretary of State license information.